Darxo/Hardened/README.md

 ### Reach Rework
 *Forget everything you know about the Reforged Reach Mechanic*
 - Every Character has a Reach value.
-This is usually 0 for those who can wield Weapons
+This is usually 0 for those who can wield Weapons.
+All other characters have a value from 1-7 depending on their size
 - Every Weapon has a Reach value.
 This is usually 0 for ranged Weapons
 - Some skills or perks may increase or reduce the Reach of a character
 - **Reach** is 0 while the character does not emit a zone of control (e.g. stunned, fleeing, wielding ranged weapon)